 None of the artistic and technical staff were specialists in either horror nor sci-fi, but seasoned workmen who turned up and did whatever put food on the table.
 Best known today is probably editor William A. Lyon, who won two Oscar and was nominated for another four.
 Cinematographer Benjamin H. Kline made a lot of westerns, but also filmed the sci-fis The Man Who Turned to Stone, and one of our favourites on this blog, The Giant Claw (both 1957).
 Stock music was used for the film.

 Boris Karloff is the only real star name of the cast, as the other actors were mainly Columbia B-unit staples.
 Lorna Gray, as Janet Savaard, holds up her end of the bargain well, and comes into her own at the end of the film, but is sadly underused before that.
 Gray was born Virginia Pound, and later changed her name to Adrian Booth.
 Gray played the female lead in some of Columbia’s B-films and even did some work with The Three Stooges, before she moved to Republic (and later Paramount) and started appearing some of their westerns serial.
-She is perhaps best known today for playing the female lead in Republic’s last superhero serial, Captain America (1944).
+She is perhaps best known today for playing the female lead in Republic’s last superhero serial, Captain America (1944, review).
 She also made an iconic appearance as the evil Vultura in the 1942 adventure serial Perils of Nyoka.
 She was awarded The Golden Boot for her work in westerns in 1998 (along with three Carradines, among others).
 She dropped out of acting in 1951, but regularly attended film festivals up to her death in 2017.
 According to an article on the Cinecon festival’s website, Boris Karloff is one of the favourite actors she ever worked with, and she also remembers his infamous tea breaks.